 Property owners, whether commercial or residential must ensure they protect their property portfolios with adequate insurance protection.
 Bromwall has many years experience dealing with property owners and managing agents (including freeholders, mortgagees, leaseholders and owners).
 We pride ourselves in providing clear and concise presentations, clearly explaining cover and premiums.

-- Ensure you have incuded a loss of rent provision if tenants occupy the premises.
+Ensure you have included a loss of rent provision if tenants occupy the premises.

-- Take a non invalidation clause - this is often free in property owners insurance and could save you from having your policy treated a null and void in the event of a claim if the cause of the loss is due to a tenant invalidating your policy.
-Speak to Bromwall for more details.
+Take a non invalidation clause - this is often free in property owners insurance and could save you from having your policy treated a null and void in the event of a claim if the cause of the loss is due to a tenant invalidating your policy.